syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 ### iOS

 To launch the chart in iOS, call the SfChartRenderer.Init() method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the LoadApplication method is called as demonstrated in the following code sample:

+N> If you are adding the references from toolbox, this step is not needed.

 {% highlight C# %}